QuantEcon/lecture-source-py/source/rst/calvo.rst

 The model focuses attention on intertemporal tradeoffs between

-- welfare benefits that anticipated deflation generate by increasing a representative agent's liquidity as measured by his or her real money balances, and
+- welfare benefits that anticipated deflation generates by increasing a representative agent's liquidity as measured by his or her real money balances, and

 - costs associated with  distorting taxes that must be used to withdraw money from the economy in order to generate anticipated deflation